William H. Christian

-William "Bill" Henry Christian was an American Brevet Brigadier General who served the American Civil War who commanded the 26th New York Infantry Regiment that took part in the Battle of Antietam.
+William Henry Christian (1825-1887) was an American Brevet Brigadier General who served during the American Civil War.
+He commanded the 26th New York Infantry Regiment and led a brigade at the Battle of Antietam.
 He was known for being unnerved during the battle, and for the deterioration of his mental state after the war.

 Biography

-Early Military Career
+Early military career

 William was born on April 9, 1825, in Utica, New York.
 He initially entered military service as a member of the 1st New York Volunteers for the Mexican–American War He spent his first two months of training at Governor's Island before being transferred to San Francisco but saw no active military service during the war although seemed worthy enough to be promoted to First Sergeant by the end of the war.
 After the war, he stayed in California due to the California Gold Rush occurring and became a teacher before returning to New York in 1856 as he became a city surveyor for Utica.
 He then renewed his service in the New York Militia in the years prior to the American Civil War as a drillmaster.